Live

 Step 2: Run the Real Math on Your Monthly Capacity

-Now find the money.
 Pull up your last two months of bank and credit card statements and categorize every dollar.
-You're looking for two things: subscription bloat and food spending.
-These are the two largest controllable line items in nearly every household budget.
+You are looking for two things: subscription bloat and food spending.

-A typical audit reveals $80–$200 a month in forgotten or underused subscriptions — duplicate streaming services, gym memberships you don't use, software trials that auto-renewed, app subscriptions you forgot you signed up for.
-Cancel ruthlessly.
+A typical audit reveals $80-$200 a month in forgotten or underused subscriptions: duplicate streaming services, gym memberships you don't use, software trials that auto-renewed.
+Cancel them.
 You can resubscribe to anything you actually miss.

-Food spending is the second goldmine.
-The average American household spends roughly $400 a month on takeout, delivery, and dining out on top of grocery spending.
-Cutting that in half — not eliminating it, just halving it — frees up $200 a month for your emergency fund.
-Combined with subscription cleanup, most households can free $250–$400 a month within their first week of looking.
+Food spending is the second lever.
+Cutting takeout and delivery in half - not eliminating it, just halving it - frees up roughly $200 a month for most households.
+Combined with subscription cleanup, most people can free $250-$400 a month within their first week of looking.
+That is your $400 monthly transfer, right there.

 Willpower is not a savings strategy.
 Automation is.
-Once you know your monthly target, set up an automatic transfer from your checking account to your HYSA on payday — not at the end of the month after spending, but the day the money lands.
+Set up an automatic transfer from your checking account to your HYSA on payday, not at the end of the month after you have already spent everything.

-If you're paid bi-weekly, set up a transfer of half your monthly target to land the day after each paycheck hits.
-So if your target is $556/month, automate $278 every two weeks.
-If you're paid monthly, set the transfer for the day after deposit.
-The point is to remove the decision.
-Your savings should leave the checking account before you have a chance to spend it.
+If you are paid bi-weekly, automate half your monthly target on the day after each paycheck hits.
+If your target is $400/month, that is $200 every two weeks.
+If you are paid monthly, the full $400 transfers the day after deposit.
+The point is to remove the decision before it exists.

-Treat the emergency fund transfer as a non-negotiable bill, on the same priority tier as rent.
-If you wouldn't skip rent, don't skip this transfer.
-The households that build emergency funds successfully are not the ones with the most discipline — they're the ones who automated the discipline out of their own hands.
+Treat the emergency fund transfer as a non-negotiable bill - same tier as rent.
+The households that successfully build emergency funds are not the ones with the most discipline.
+They are the ones who automated the discipline out of their own hands.

 Your monthly automation is the foundation.
 Windfalls are the accelerator.
-In any given year, the average household sees three to five windfall events that are perfect for emergency-fund acceleration:
+In any given year, most households see three to five windfall events that are perfect for emergency-fund acceleration:

 The federal tax refund is the largest.
 The average refund in recent years has been around $3,000.
-If you're on track to receive one, route 75–100% of it directly to your emergency fund the moment it lands.
-That single deposit can move you from month four of the plan to month nine.
+If you receive one, route 75-100% of it directly to your emergency fund the moment it lands.
+That single deposit, as shown in the table above, can move you from month six to month seven to the equivalent of month thirteen.

-Bonuses and commission payments.
-If you receive any variable compensation, default-route at least 50% of every bonus into the emergency fund until you hit $10,000.
-After that, you can redirect to investing or debt payoff.
+Bonuses, commission payments, and any variable compensation should default to at least 50% into the emergency fund until you hit $10,000.
+After that, redirect to investing or debt payoff.

-Side income from one-time gigs — selling unused furniture, electronics, or clothing on Facebook Marketplace, eBay, or Poshmark; a freelance project; a one-off consulting hour.
-These should bypass checking entirely and land directly in the HYSA.
+Cash gifts and one-time side income (selling unused furniture, a freelance project, one-off consulting) should bypass checking entirely and land directly in the HYSA.

 Step 5: Protect the Fund From Yourself

-The fund only works if it's still there when you need it.
-The most common failure mode isn't a real emergency — it's mission creep.
+The fund only works if it is still there when you need it.
+The most common failure mode is not a real emergency - it is mission creep.
 A "great deal" on a vacation.
 A "necessary" home upgrade.
-A new phone the moment the old one cracks.
-The emergency fund slowly drains into things that aren't actually emergencies.
+The emergency fund slowly drains into things that are not actually emergencies.

-Define an emergency in writing, before you ever need it.
-A real emergency meets three tests: it's unexpected, it's necessary, and it's urgent.
+Define an emergency in writing before you ever need to tap the fund.
+A real emergency meets three tests: it is unexpected, it is necessary, and it is urgent.
 A surprise medical bill is an emergency.
 A flat tire is an emergency.
 A job loss is an emergency.
-A weekend getaway is not.
+A weekend trip is not.
 A new TV is not.
-Christmas is not — that's a sinking fund expense, planned and predictable.
+Christmas is not - that is a sinking fund expense, planned and predictable.

-Keep the HYSA at a different bank than your checking account.
-The added friction — logging into a separate institution, initiating a transfer, waiting 1–3 business days — is exactly what saves the fund in moments of weak willpower.
-If you can drain the account in two clicks, you eventually will.
+Keep the HYSA at a different institution than your checking account.
+The added friction of logging into a separate bank, initiating a transfer, and waiting a couple of days is exactly what saves the fund in moments of weak willpower.

 When you do tap the fund for a real emergency, refill it.
-Pause your investing contributions if you have to (not your retirement match — keep that), and route every spare dollar back into the fund until it's whole again.
-A used emergency fund is doing its job.
-An unrefilled emergency fund is a future crisis waiting.
+Pause investing contributions if you have to (not your employer retirement match - keep that), and route every spare dollar back into the fund until it is whole again.

 What to Do After You Hit $10,000

 The fund is the floor, not the ceiling.
-Once you hit $10,000, redirect that monthly automation toward the next priority in your wealth-building order: high-interest debt elimination if you have any, then maxing your Roth IRA contribution, then building toward a fully-loaded six-month fund if your income or job stability is volatile.
+Once you hit $10,000, redirect the monthly automation toward the next priority in your wealth-building sequence: high-interest debt elimination, then maxing a Roth IRA contribution, then building toward a fully-funded six-month fund if your income or job stability is variable.

 Review the balance once a quarter.
-If your essential expenses have risen — bigger rent, new mortgage, a new dependent — increase the target to maintain three months of runway.
+If your essential expenses have risen - larger rent, a new mortgage, a new dependent - increase the target to maintain your required months of coverage.
 The fund should grow with your life, not stay frozen at the number that worked when you started.

-You don't need a higher salary, a side hustle empire, or a market boom to build a $10,000 emergency fund.
+You do not need a higher salary, a side hustle empire, or a market boom to build a $10,000 emergency fund.
 You need an account, a number, an automation, and the discipline to leave it alone.
-Twelve to twenty-four months from now, you'll be the person who navigates the next financial shock without panic — and that's the foundation every other wealth decision is built on.
+Fifteen months from now - or twenty-five if windfalls don't come - you will be the person who navigates the next financial shock without panic.
+That is the foundation every other wealth decision is built on.

 The Newsletter